WitnesChan/Peru-MDA-Ship/README.md

 ## Running an example app after cloning the repo

-You will need to run applications, and specify filenames, from the root directory of the repository. e.g., if the name of the app you want to run is `my_dash_app` and the app filename is `app.py`, you would need to run `python apps/my_dash_app/app.py` from the root of the repository.
+You will need to run application and notebooks to investigate heatwave, and specify filenames, from the root directory of the repository. e.g., you would need to run `python app/app.py` from the root of the repository.

 The app has a requirements.txt, install the dependencies in a virtual